 - Content security measures

-- Starter plan: $49 per month, 10 processing hours, and 500 GB of bandwidth (roughly 1,000 viewer hours)
+- Starter plan (monthly billing only): $49 per month, 10 processing hours, 500GB of bandwidth (roughly 1,000 viewer hours)

 - Standard plan: $199 per month, 50 processing hours, 3 TB of bandwidth (roughly 6,000 viewer hours)